Here are some tips to help buyers and sellers recognize potential fraud attempts.

 - Very Low Price – if the seller’s asking price seems to good to be true, it probably is.

-- Out of Country – be very cautious if the seller claims to be in another country.
+- Overseas Country – be very cautious if the seller claims to be in an overseas country.
 Scammers often use this, combined with other fictitious personal circumstances, as an explanation for the low price on their ad.

 - Wrong Phone Number – scammers usually prefer to communicate by email, and often provide an incorrect phone number or no phone number at all on their ad.
 If the wrong phone number is posted and the seller won’t provide a working number, avoid the deal.